2014 alumni UBC Achievement Awards Recipients

 Videsh Kapoor, BSc’88, BEd’92, MD’93

-Videsh Kapoor directs the UBC Division of Global Health in the Department of Family Practice and is co-founder of the university’s Global Health Initiative.
+Videsh Kapoor is a respected advocate for improved health outcomes both at home and abroad.
+As well as being a Vancouver-based family physician, she directs the UBC Division of Global Health in the Department of Family Practice and voluntarily contributes her time and expertise as co-founder of the university’s Global Health Initiative (GHI).
 The initiative has enhanced the quality of undergraduate education at UBC by offering skills training to students from a broad range of study areas and providing them with an opportunity to contribute to projects in Uganda, India, Honduras, Kenya, and Canada.
-Dr. Kapoor provides leadership around the development of UBC curricula relating to global health and is a respected and inspiring advocate for improved health outcomes both at home and abroad.